The Telethon Institute for Child Health Research is headed by leading paediatrician and infectious diseases specialist Professor Jonathan Carapetis.

 From 2006-2012, Professor Carapetis was Director of the Menzies School of Health Research in Darwin where he forged new directions in research and training to tackle the big problems in Indigenous health.

-Amongst his many accolades, Professor Carapetis was named as Northern Territory Australian of the Year for 2008.
+Amongst his many accolades, in 2013, Professor Carapetis was awarded Honorary Doctor of Science, Charles Darwin University, Northern Territory.
+He was also named as Northern Territory Australian of the Year in 2008.
 He has been named as one of Australia's top 100 brains in Cosmos magazine, selected in the top ten in Medicine and Health in the Bulletin Magazine's "Smart 100" list, and attended the Prime Minister's 20:20 summit in Canberra in 2008.

 Professor Carapetis has made an international contribution and commitment to the reduction of rheumatic heart disease.
 While rare in most developed countries, Australia has one of the highest rates of the disease in the world due to its prevalence within Aboriginal and Torres Strait Islander communities, particularly in Northern Australia.